dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 The company report is impressive!

 So, when it comes to comprehensive analysis and presentation of the information, Simply Wall Street outperforms all competitors.
-The fundamental analysis is provided for 5 companies per month for each customer but when that customer pays for PREMIUM or UNLIMITED service they get the technical analysis from the Stock Screener.
+The fundamental analysis is provided for 5 companies per month for each customer but when that customer pays for PREMIUM or UNLIMITED service they get more reports and they also get technical analysis from the Stock Screener.
 Wow!
 That's hard to outperform.
 This is obviously the standard.

 #### JTrader Pro